Trump to finalize small business health insurance option

 WASHINGTON — The Trump administration is close to finalizing a health insurance option for small firms and self-employed people that would cost less but could cover fewer benefits than current plans, congressional officials and business groups said Monday.

-The Labor Department could issue final regulations as early as Tuesday, said several people notified by administration officials.
 They spoke on condition of anonymity to discuss the pending announcement.
+The Labor Department scheduled an announcement Tuesday morning.

-As originally proposed, the new plans would have to cover people with pre-existing health conditions.
+As originally proposed, the new “association health plans” would have to cover people with pre-existing health conditions.
 However, they could offer narrower benefits than required under the Obama-era health law.

-“Association health plans” could be marketed across state lines to businesses in a common industry — auto repair shops, for example — or they could be sold to self-employed people like carpenters.
+They could be marketed across state lines to businesses in a common industry — auto repair shops, for example — or they could be sold to self-employed people like musicians.

 President Donald Trump has long asserted that promoting the sale of health insurance across state lines can bring down premiums without sacrificing quality.
 But many experts aren’t convinced, because medical costs vary greatly according to geography.
 Like real estate, health insurance is a local business.